USEPA/WNTR/documentation/graphics.rst

 Graphics
 ======================================

-WNTR includes several functions to plot water network models and plot fragility and pump curves.
+WNTR includes several functions to plot water network models and to plot fragility and pump curves.

 Networks